Harish3000/deeproot-hugo-engine/readme.md

 ### 👉 Project Setup

 We built this custom script to make your project setup easier.
-It will create a new Hugo theme folder and clone the Hugoplate theme into it.
+It will create a new Hugo theme folder and clone the Deeproot theme into it.
 Then move the deeprootSite folder into the root directory.
 So that you can start your Hugo server without going into the deeprootSite folder.
 Use the following command to setup your project.

 ```bash
 npm run project-setup